gysagsohn/T1A3---Terminal-Application/README.md

     ```
 Considering creating a password page if I get time, but at this stage I believe this is sufficient.
 Will use colour function at the end.

-# Users Choice - fuction 1 part 2
+# Function - User choice

 Used a while loop function to define user input